VNET Investors Have Opportunity to Lead VNET Group, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Jan.
-10, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against VNET Group, Inc. ("VNET" or the "Company") (NASDAQ: VNET).
+LOS ANGELES, Jan.
+17, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against VNET Group, Inc. ("VNET" or the "Company") (NASDAQ: VNET).

 Class Period: April 8, 2022 – February 15, 2023